KLunos/IT-Portfolio/AD-LAB-01.md/README.md

 - [Domain controller login](/AD/AD-login.png)
   - This is medirectly logging into the server using the credentials I log in with from the jump box.
 - [Updates in progress](/AD/AD-updating.png)
   - The place to directly execute updates is different from normal Windows.
+Keeping up with them is high priority!
 - [Main server dashboard](/AD/AD-server-dashbard.png)
   - Just a basic shot of the dashboard, showing that it exists.
 - [Active Directory - users/groups](/AD/AD-groups-and-users.png)